PoSayDone/.dotfiles_wayland/README.md

 </div>
 <br>
 <div align="center">
 	(Dotfiles are still under the construction, so don't blame me if something not working!
-I'am doing my best.)
+I'm doing my best.)
 </div>

 <h2>Used stuff</h2>